Scythe-Anticheat/Scythe-Anticheat/README.md

 To run any chat commands or be able to use certain blocks please type ```/function op``` in chat.
 This command requires you to have operator permissions on the server and have Beta APIs enabled.

-# Hacks detected by Scythe AntiCheat
+# Hacks detected by Scythe Anticheat
 *\* indicates that the check requires Beta APIs to be enabled in world settings.*<br />
   AutoClicker -><br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(A) => Checks for high CPS.\*<br />